About This ETH Gas Data

 The Merge has garnered near-mythical status in the crypto community.
 This is partly because it had been touted for release since 2017 (finally arriving in 2023).

-- Environmentally friendly network
+- Created a much more environmentally friendly network

 What Will Ethereum 2.0 Do To Gas Prices?